camb416/100-days-of-swiftui/README.md

 - if you have private stuff you might need to make a custom intitializer method with `init()`
 - you can add control blocks with `didSet` and `willSet` on variables that creates watcher methods.
 That's cool.
 - Swift's compiler kind of tells you whats wrong with your code when you make mistakes.

+## Day 12: Classes

+There are lots of default behaviors if you need empty constructors for example... if theres no param or return, leave it out. `init`s and `deinit`s are pretty chill.
+Overriding `init`s, when to call super is a little funny, but the compiler errors are very descriptive.
+Checkpoint seemed easy, but maybe that's because OOP is burned in my brain.

+- Added [Checkpoint 7](checkpoint-7.swift), where you make Animal classes and subclasses

+### Takeaways:
+- Classes are very straightforward, but the subtleties between structs, mutability and const can be tricky